Sandhya-Gollapudi/NASSCOM-PD-RTL-TO-GDSII-Sandhyagollapudi/README.md

 ![4](https://github.com/user-attachments/assets/aaa58527-fff8-4086-91d9-538fd3a7c54b)

 #### The `config.tcl` file in OpenLane holds all the specifications for the design environment.
-It defines the configuration settings, constraints, and tool parameters that tailor the synthesis and layout processes to meet the requirements of your specific design.
+It defines the configuration settings, constraints, and tool parameters that tailor the synthesis and layout processes to meet the requirements of our specific design.

 ![6](https://github.com/user-attachments/assets/4b726efa-1c84-48c7-a98c-37e32a9834af)